 - in or bordering your garden

 You need written permission from us to remove protected hedgerows.
 To do this you must apply for permission to remove a hedgerow we have 6 weeks to respond to your application.
+For more information, please contact us.

 For the most part issues with trees that are overhanging property boundaries or blocking sunlight are not ones in which the council has any power to be involved.
 These will be civil disputes between land owners and as such we recommend that you work together to reach an amicable solution or if necessary seek independent legal advice.